The Secret of Hod: The Immense Light of Yosef HaTzaddik and the Song of King David

 Yosef was placed in terrible danger, a danger that even Avraham, Yitzchak, and Yaakov did not face.
 Despite this, Yosef did not stop his dancing and his singing for even a single second, neither in the pit nor in the prison.

 The holy Zohar says that through this joy, Yosef brought down to the world a light so immense and great that it had the power to burn up the entire world.
-This is a blinding light that must be coated and covered, because if people were to use it as it is, they would simply be burned by its intensity.
+This is a blinding light that must be coated and covered, because if people were to use it exactly as it is, they would simply be burned by its intensity.

 The Song of David and the Secret of the Trait of Hod